Facts and figures

 Source: 21st Social Survey/DSW

-Students with child/ren in Schleswig-Holstein:
+Students with child/children in Schleswig-Holstein:

 With child | 5% |